 In that episode, I share a powerful story that will help you move from stuck to steady — even when you don’t feel ready.

-Feel Certain about Your Next Step In Just 1 Hour
+Feel Certain about what to do In Just 1 Hour